 The Teen and I went first, selecting the easiest of the four routes round.
 Two minutes in my confidence went and I froze.
 I was only a few feet off the ground but I’d convinced myself that it was waaaaay higher than it looked.
 Jacob tried his best to encourage me to move, giving handy hints about how to make it easier for myself.
-I wasn’t for budging though.
-I had visions of me still there hours later, clinging on under a moonlit sky after everyone else had gone home.
-I decided to inch myself back to the start and tag Mr G in.
+No, I wasn’t for budging though.
+My head filled with visions of me hours later, still clinging on under a moonlit sky.
+I decided to inch myself back to the start and tag Mr G in instead.

 Meanwhile The Teen had clearly found something she loved.
 She was progressing round the course with a slow and steady determination.

 Once tagged in, competitive Mr G shot along the most difficult route (but not before stopping to pose for a photo first).
 He can always find time to pose for a photo.

 I watched from the side-lines with the wee dug, snapping photos and secretly hoping someone would fall in so I could get a photo and have a good laugh.

 I was all out of luck as both made it round without the mere hint of a wobble.

 FoxFall ends with a thrilling zip-line into water.
 It looked great fun, so once Mr G and The Teen had finished I had a go too.

 We were enjoying ourselves so much that we didn’t want to leave, but we reluctantly trudged off to the showers, all three of us dripping wet and happy.

 Foxlake Adventures gained three new fans that afternoon.
 There’s already been talk of a return visit.
 The Teen has her eye on a hoodie she spotted in the shop.
 Mr G is keen to try the Segway trail, and me?
 I can’t wait to give wakeboarding another go.